ozturk-murat/pokemonui/README.md

 # POKEMON UI
 This application is a simple web application that uses the Pokemon API to list Pokemon and display their details on a separate detail page.

-Bu uygulama, Pokemon API'yi kullanarak Pokemonları listeleyen ve her bir Pokemon'un ayrıntılarını gösteren bir web uygulamasıdır.

 ## Features